goldslime123/explORB-SLAM-RL/README.md

 ExplORB-SLAM-RL
 ============
-Build on top of ExplORB-SLAM which includes deep reinforcement models in previously explored areas in different Gazebo environments
+Build on top of ExplORB-SLAM which includes deep reinforcement models in previously explored areas in different Gazebo environments.

 All models are build on current existing Q Learning implementation:
  - Deep Q Network (DQN)